WeibelLab/hxi-website/content/project/ubistroke/index.md

 Stroke is a major leading cause of death and disability in the United States and stroke-related care poses a significant burden on the population.
 Recombinant Tissue Plasminogen Activator is the only therapy for stroke but it is utilized in less than 5% of acute strokes due to the narrow therapeutic time window for intervention, within 3 hours of the onset of symptoms.
 Stroke assessment is currently hindered by human analysis.
 Accurately diagnosing a stroke as soon as possible after the onset of symptoms requires a stroke specialist and adjunctive imaging techniques.
 Additionally, stroke outcome prediction is currently crude, and stroke deficit scales are generally unable to predict if a patient will do well or very poorly.

 The UbiStroke team is developing techniques to reliably identify and quantify the degree of different stroke-related deficits, through an accurate per-patient stroke signature that will help to more precisely assess patients’ deficits.
 The UbiStroke system exploits multiple sensors and generate a stroke assessment based on body posture, facial droop, pupil tracking, speech patterns, and other symptoms of stroke.
 We are evaluating UbiStroke’s introduction into the clinical setting to assist the clinician-performed NIHSS exam.

+HoloStroke is a spin-off of the UbiStroke project that is looking into how to support stroke diagnosis through remote holographic visits with a neurologist specialized in stroke, using mixed reality technology.

 ------